SoftUni-Internal/interactive-content/EN/00-Basic-Syntax/05-The-Type-of.md

+# Typeof

 [slide]

-# The Typeof operator
+## The Typeof operator

 The JavaScript itself provides an operator called `typeof` for that which works in a straightforward way.

 `Typeof` **returns a string** of what a values data type is, so for an object `object` is returned and for a string `string`.

 However JavaScript data types and the `typeof` operator aren't exactly perfect.

 For example for arrays and `null` `object` is returned and for `NaN` and Infinity `number`.

 Examples:

 ``` js live
 console.log(typeof "");